AustinCodingAcademy/student-gitbook/whiteboarding.md

-{% include "./header.md" %}
+{% include './header.md' %}

 ## Whiteboarding

-"Whiteboarding" is a technique commonly used in technical interviews to understand how an applicant thinks when presented with a problem.
+'Whiteboarding' is a technique commonly used in technical interviews to understand how an applicant thinks when presented with a problem.
 Ideally, the problems should be solvable given an appropriate amount of time, but the applicant may be asked to end early once the problem solving abilities have been assessed.
 The goal of the applicant is **not to stress** about solving the problem, but to narrate the steps taken from the beginning to tackle the problem, even if the direction is potentially a dead-end.
-The applicant is usually encouraged to ask as many clarifying questions as possible, write "psuedocode", a kind of shorthand code that would not be expected to run without errors.
+The applicant is usually encouraged to ask as many clarifying questions as possible, write 'psuedocode', a kind of shorthand code that would not be expected to run without errors.

-The problems are typically short logic problems where the solutions is not immediately apparent, or have some premeditated pitfalls and "edge-cases".
+The problems are typically short logic problems where the solutions is not immediately apparent, or have some premeditated pitfalls and 'edge-cases'.

 ## Example: FizzBuzz